-I. Introduction
+I. INTRODUCTION

 Modern computing systems do not only include machines (e.g., software and things) but also humans as active building blocks (e.g., [1]), which we refer to as compute units.
 Although we have relied on machines (e.g., software-based services with cognitive capabilities) to solve complex problems, many challenges (e.g., requiring creativity and intelligence) require humans working with machines to provide efficient solutions [2].
-Moreover, with easier provisioning techniques for human capabilities, we have seen an increasing integration between human capabilities into existing computing systems to create the so-called Cyber-Physical-Social Systems (CPSSs) [3].
+Moreover, with easier provisioning techniques for human capabilities into existing computing systems to create the so-called Cyber-Physical-Social Systems (CPSSs) [3].